GeoscienceAustralia/flowtools/LASextractor/README.md

 [Figure 2]

-Finally all LIDAR points within 20cm of the user-defined line were exported (see blue points in Figure 1).
+Finally all LIDAR points within a vertical distance of 20cm from the line defined in Figure 2 were exported (see blue points in Figure 1).
 We can cross-check in GIS that these xyz points were over the drain invert, which confirms that the drain invert was accurately interpreted from the data in Figure 2.
 We can also export evenly spaced xyz points along the initially defined line, where the 'z' elevation is computed based on the user-defined line in Figure 2.
 Such outputs can then be used in other software [for example, to define drain elevations for flood modelling].

 Naturally the quality of the extracted points is only as good as the input data accuracy, and will depend on the manually digitized profile (Figure 2).
 Further